 In the PHP community, we have PHPStan, a tool that can find bugs in your code without running it.
 Is there a new bug in your project that we missed?
 Add a new PHPStan rule, and it will never happen again.
 Never.
 It's a read-only tool, like the GPTs we have now.
 It doesn't work for us, but it's helpful at any moment we ask for help.

 We also have Rector, a tool that can improve and upgrade our code.
 Most importantly, it can use the best current knowledge.
-Has someone in India come up with a better way to write a controller in PHP 9?
+Has someone in India came up with a better way to write a controller in PHP 9?
 They can create a Rector rule that anyone in the world can use without any knowledge about controllers or PHP 9.

 All other languages I know of are still stuck in the read-only phase—the new features of languages are spread via articles, videos, or conference talks.